-This Calendar of events includes activities of a wide range of groups, including members of the Detroit Area Peace with Justice Network (DAPJN), a coalition of Metro-Detroit organizations formed to provide mutual support in our common dedication to peace and justice (see list below).
+This Calendar of events includes activities of a wide range of groups so long as these groups support our common dedication to peace and justice.

 To submit an event for the calendar, send information to firstname.lastname@example.org

 name of event, date/time, name of speakers (if any), URL or other contact information to join the meeting.
+Or use the Google Form and submit HERE.
 We do not post general meeting notices, only those with an issue focus/speaker.
 Gray Panthers of Metro Detroit does not claim to endorse all positions of groups with events posted on this calendar.

 FRIDAYS: 3:45 p.m.
 WE STAND WITH OUR NEIGHBORS - IMMIGRATION VIGIL SW Detroit Clark Park, corner of Vernor and Clark.
 Saturday's (new)11 a.m.